croessner/nauthilus-website/docs/configuration/auth-policy.md

 `auth.policy` is the declarative decision layer for Nauthilus authentication.
 It decides from typed facts, not from ad-hoc mechanism flags.

-The policy layer is the only target scheduler for auth controls, backend facts, Lua controls, Lua filters, identity lookup, and account listing.
+The policy layer is the only target scheduler for auth controls, backend facts, Lua environment sources, Lua subject sources, identity lookup, and account listing.
 Lua and built-in mechanisms still produce facts, but `auth.policy.checks` decides which facts are part of a request plan and `auth.policy.policies` decides how those facts become a final effect.

 ## Placement and Authority